Not a TDWI Member? Join the community today and receive education discounts.

 TDWI’s annual BI Benchmark Report enables business intelligence (BI) teams to compare themselves to their peers on a series of organizational and performance metrics.
 The 2015 BI Benchmark Report is based on a Web survey of 259 BI professionals conducted worldwide in spring and early summer 2015.

 By Fern Halper

-Average salaries rose 1.2 percent in 2013 for U.S. BI professionals.
-Read more in the 2014 TDWI Salary, Roles, and Responsibilities Report.
+Average salaries rose 3.5 percent in 2014 for full-time U.S. BI professionals.
+Read more in the 2015 TDWI Salary, Roles, and Responsibilities Report.

 In this Ten Mistakes to Avoid we identify the mistakes with the most negative impact on Hadoop implementations and recommend solutions you can apply to your own environment.

 Download this issue and learn why revenue management is driving new big data and BI initiatives; how to formulate your company’s big data strategy; whether we still need data modeling in the age of big data; how a BI staff can become more business oriented; and more.

 This Ten Mistakes to Avoid focuses on helping organizations

 ensure satisfaction as they democratize BI and analytics.
 It

 recommends a balanced approach for meeting user needs while